derektriley/hcs-t2s/README.md

 ### Public Network (Testnet/Previewnet/Mainnet)

+#### Read-Only Mode (No Credentials Required)

+1. Set the `HEDERA_TOPIC_ID` in your `.env` file to the topic you want to subscribe to
+2. Run the application with `npm start`

+The app will run in read-only mode, displaying and announcing messages from the topic.

+#### Full Mode (Credentials Required)

 1. Obtain a Hedera testnet account from [Hedera Portal](https://portal.hedera.com)
 2. Create a topic using the Hedera Console or programmatically
 3. Update your `.env` file with your account ID, private key, and topic ID
 4. Run the application with `npm start`

+With credentials, you can create new topics and submit messages.

 ### Custom/Solo Network